uucai/uucai.github.io/_posts/2023-06-27-Specific_heat_of_phonon.md

 $$n=\frac 1{e^{\frac {\hbar\omega}{k_BT}}-1}$$
 where $k_B$ is the Boltzmman constant, _T_ is temperature.
 Therefore, the thermal energy contribution by phonons is expressed as:
 $$E_{thermal}=(n+\frac 12)\hbar\omega$$
-Then the specific heat of, _C_, phonon is derived by:
+Then the specific heat, _C_, of phonon is derived by:
 $$
 \begin{equation}
 \begin{split}